konerjonlar/ml-bootcamp-medical-cost/README.md

 Bu adımları takip ederek, "sigorta.csv" veri setini yükleyebilir, inceleyebilir ve temel veri analizi adımlarını uygulayabilirsiniz.
 Bu kılavuz, veri setinizi daha iyi anlamak ve önemli özellikleri keşfetmek için başlangıç ​​noktanız olabilir.

-## Analysis Steps
-1. **Exploratory Data Analysis (EDA):**
-   - Examine the distribution of BMI.
-   - Investigate the relationship between "smoker" and "charges".
-   - Explore the relationship between "smoker" and "region".
-   - Analyze the connection between "bmi" and "sex".
-   - Identify the "region" with the most "children".
-   - Study the relationship between "age" and "bmi".
-   - Explore the correlation between "bmi" and "children".
-   - Check for outliers in the "bmi" variable.
-   - Examine the relationship between "bmi" and "charges".
-   - Visualize the relationship between "region", "smoker", and "bmi" using a bar plot.

-2. **Data Preprocessing:**
-   - Perform Label Encoding and One-Hot Encoding for categorical variables.
-   - Split the dataset into training and testing sets.
-   - Scale the features using Standard Scaling.

-3. **Model Selection:**
-   - Choose regression models (Linear Regression, Random Forest Regressor, SVR).
-   - Train the models using the preprocessed data.
-   - Evaluate the models using cross-validation.

-4. **Hyperparameter Optimization:**
-   - Tune the hyperparameters of the selected model using GridSearchCV.

-5. **Model Evaluation:**
-   - Evaluate the optimized model using regression metrics (MSE, MAE, RMSE).
 ## Genel Bakış

 ### Veri Seti Hakkında